Introduction

 Conclusion

 After assessing the various components of the Tesla Business Model Canvas, it can be observed that the company has marked a huge success in the automotive industry by relying on innovative and green energy solutions for the transportation as well as the energy sector.
 Due to its extensive research and development policy, the company is now well known for the supply of safe, reliable, and efficient electric vehicles.
 However, to sustain continuous development and innovation, the company needs to capture the foreign markets as well by investing in product innovation and reducing the supply chain risks.
-Moreover, the company needs to offer cheaper products to stay competitive in the market considering that many other companies are not heavily investing in the EV industry.
+Moreover, the company needs to offer cheaper products to stay competitive in the market, considering that many other companies are not investing heavily in the EV industry.

 References